kianwasabi/Temperature_Measurement-STM32/README.md

 <li> +5.1 C° to +25.0 C° -> orange </li>
 <li>      Above +25.1 C° -> red </li>
 </ul>
-Furthermore the STM sends the measured temperature via serial communication (USART) back to PC (USB2.0-Port).
+Furthermore the STM sends the measured temperature via serial communication (USART) back to PC (USB2.0-Port). <br>
 By pressing the DOWN-BTemperature_Measurment_STM3210utton the measurment stops and ASCII Input can be recieved via USART which will displayed on the LCD.

 ## Project Status: